-SC4010 Biology SC4110 Biology Enriched SC4310 Biology Foundations
+SC4010 Biology SC4110 Biology Enriched SC4310 Biology Foundations Grade Level: 10 Length/Credit: 1 year - 1.0 credit

 This course investigates the composition, diversity, complexity and interconnectedness of life on Earth.
 Fundamental concepts of cell biology, heredity and evolution provide a framework through inquiry-based instruction to explore the living world.
 Students will engage in investigations to understand and explain the behavior of living things in a variety of scenarios that incorporate scientific reasoning and real-world application.